Republicans fear Democratic 'blue wave' spreading to once-safe districts

 In September, Brat held his first town hall in a year and did so with supportive audience of older veterans.

-Sarah Montgomery, a librarian for the U.S. Department of Defense who attended Spanberger’s event in Spotsylvania, said that after Brat’s district was re-drawn in 2016 to include her home, she researched him, and the video of his “grille” remark was the first thing she found.
+Sarah Montgomery, a librarian for the U.S. Department of Defense who attended Spanberger’s event in Spotsylvania, said that after Brat’s district was redrawn in 2016 to include her home, she researched him, and the video of his “grille” remark was the first thing she found.

 “He obviously has no respect for women,” she said.